RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/pracs_2.md

 If they did not make sense, then you got some reading to do in the next immediate sub-chapters...

 Don't worry, we will get to a point where our bare-metal code will run without a hitch... but it's a long way to go.
-And its fun.
-See all these Rainbows, unicorns and excalibars everywhere!!
+The next subchapters will be just theory...we'll fix the compiler error soon.

 [overlay-explanation-video]: https://www.youtube.com/watch?v=lWVQsld8hMI